 Peter has found that free diving breathing techniques are effective in slowing down the heart rate.
 This can provide relief for people in anxiety and panic states.

-At Amplify, Peter will propose a cooling mask that activates the diving response to help treat panic attacks.
-The mask may not only be used to reverse panic and anxiety symptoms but may be used preventatively, with regular wear decreasing anxiety-related symptoms.
+At Amplify, Peter proposed a cooling mask that activates the diving response to help treat panic attacks.
+The mask may not only be used to reverse panic and anxiety symptoms but may be used preventatively, decreasing anxiety-related symptoms.

-‘It’s such a new area of research even though the field is really important, as many people suffer from anxiety and stress-related disorders.’
+‘It’s such a new area of research even though the field is really important, as many people suffer from anxiety and stress-related disorders,’ said Peter.

-With over two million Australians dealing with anxiety every year, Peter’s research could make a real impact.
+With over two million Australians dealing with anxiety every year, Peter’s solution could make a real impact.